 Apart from the appliance types, also the type of biomass is an important parameter to consider in the estimation of emissions from small combustion of wood.
 For example, soft and hard wood, wood from different tree types will all have different emission characteristics.
 Some specific emission factors are available and presented in the Tier 3 section of this chapter.
 However, it should be recognized that especially activity data are difficult to collect.
 Therefore, in the absence of any information it may be assumed that the emission factors provided in Section 3.4.4 provide an average of the wood types/conditions available.

 In the case of pellets however, the situation is different.
 Pellet stoves have very different emission characteristics, therefore it is important to investigate the share of pellets in the overall wood consumption for small combustion.
-In some cases this information may be availalbe from national statistics.
+In some cases this information may be available from national statistics.
 In case no country specific information is available, it is good practice to assume the appliance types SHB_A (automatic feed single house boilers) are fuelled by wood pellets.
 Specific emission factors for small boilers fuelled by pellet stoves are available in the following section.

 Impact of different combustion and operating practices